 Peroxisomal disorders are caused by defects in peroxisome functions.
 Peroxisome biogenesis disorders (PBDs) include the Zellweger syndrome spectrum and rhizomelic chondrodysplasia punctata type 1.
 The Zellweger syndrome spectrum is a continuum of disorder characterized by developmental brain defects, skeletal and craniofacial dysmorphism, liver dysfunction, retinopathy, and sensorineural hearing loss.

-We recently completed the first super-resolution microscopy study of peroxisomes in wild-type human fibroblasts and cells derived from patients with a peroxisomal biogenesis disorder (Figure) (Soliman et al. 2017)
+We conducted the first super-resolution microscopy study of peroxisomes in wild-type human fibroblasts and cells derived from patients with a peroxisomal biogenesis disorder (Soliman et al. 2018)

 STED microscopy reveals the sub-diffraction morphology of peroxisomes.
 Two-color STED of peroxisome membrane and matrix.
 Immunofluorescence on human skin fibroblasts with anti-PMP70 (peroxisome membrane) and anti-ACAA1 (acetyl-CoA acyltransferase1, matrix).
-(Figure from Soliman et al. 2018).urrently, we are studying peroxisome function in the heart (using stem cell and mouse models) and in the brain.
+(Figure from Soliman et al. 2018).

 Translational readthrough and readthrough therapy

-FTR (functional translational readthrough) is a gene regulatory process in which stop codons are interpreted as sense codons during translation (Figure).
-By developing novel bioinformatics and screening techniques, we co-discovered the first human genes regulated by FTR: Lactate and malate dehydrogenase (LDH and MDH) are extended by several amino acids by FTR [Schueren et al. Hofhus Et al. Schueren and Thoms].
+FTR (functional translational readthrough) is a gene regulatory process in which stop codons are interpreted as sense codons during translation.
+By developing novel bioinformatics and screening techniques, we co-discovered the first human genes regulated by FTR: Lactate and malate dehydrogenase (LDH and MDH) are extended by several amino acids by FTR (Schueren et al. 2014; Hofhuis et al. 2016; Schueren and Thoms 2016].
 The extensions (‘x’) contain functional targeting signals for peroxisomes.

 Endogenous translational readthrough – Exploring a new world of proteins.
 LDHBx, the extended form of LDHB, is generated by translational readthrough (TR) of the first stop codon during translation of the normal mRNA into protein.
 The interpretation of the stop codon as a sense codon leads to the prolongation of translation until the next in-frame stop codon is reached.
 This leads to the C-terminal addition of seven amino acids to the normal LDHB.
 The extension (between StopTR and Stop) harbors a peroxisomal targeting signal (PTS).
 Tetramers, which comprise the conventional subunits LDHB and/or LDHA together with a readthrough subunit LDHBx, can be transported into peroxisomes by the peroxisomal import machinery (piggyback import).
 The same mechanism combining readthrough and a hidden PTS1 after the first stop codon leads to the peroxisomal import of dimeric MDH1.
 The NCBI has adopted the definition of the x-nomenclature for readthrough proteins.